bitfocus/companion/documentation/gettingstarted.md

    1. **Regular button**: Can trigger one or more actions.
    2. **Page up**: Can move up to the next page set of buttons.
    3. **Page number**: Shows the current page number/name.
+      1. Pressing this button will return to page 1.
    4. **Page down**: Can move down to the previous page set of buttons.
 4. Give the button a name, and optionally style it further.
 5. Add Actions or Instance Feedbacks to the button.